shafeek2112/laravel-api/README.md

 php artisan db:seed
 ```

-Now you start the server by run
+Now you can start the server by run
 ```bash
 php artisan serve
 ```